flutter/website/cookbook/testing/integration-test-scrolling.md

   1. If we use the `scroll` method alone, we might incorrectly assume the height of each item in the list.
 This could lead to scrolling too much or too little.
-  2. If we use the `scrollIntoView` method, we're assuming the Widget is visible on screen.
+  2. If we use the `scrollIntoView` method, we assume the Widget has been instantiated and rendered.
 In order to verify our apps work on a broad range of devices, we might run our integration tests against devices with different screen sizes.
-  Whether or not a particular Widget is visible can depend on the size of the screen.
+Since `ListView.builder` will render items on-demand, whether or not a particular Widget has been rendered can depend on the size of the screen.

-Therefore, rather than assuming we know the height of all the items in a list, or that a particular Widget will be visible on all devices, we can use the `scrollUntilVisible` method to repeatedly scroll through a list of items until we find what we're looking for!
+Therefore, rather than assuming we know the height of all the items in a list, or that a particular Widget will be rendered on all devices, we can use the `scrollUntilVisible` method to repeatedly scroll through a list of items until we find what we're looking for!